 About workload management

-Workload management is a policy-based system resource manager that lets you allocate compute and memory resources to search, indexing, and other processes in Splunk Enterprise.
+Workload management is a rule-based framework that lets you allocate compute and memory resources to search, indexing, and other workloads in Splunk Enterprise.

 Workload management lets you:

 - Avoid data-ingestion latency due to heavy search load.

 - Limit resource allocation to low-priority search workloads, such as real-time searches.

 - Monitor searches and apply automated remediation, such as aborting a search or throttling resources.

 To learn more about workload management, see How workload management works.

 For Linux configuration prerequisites, see Set up Linux for workload management.

 For workload management configuration instructions, see Configure workload pools.